vmware/vks-image-builder/docs/examples/tutorial_building_an_image.md

-# Tutorial for Using the vSphere Tanzu Kubernetes Grid Image Builder
+# Tutorial for Using the vSphere Kubernetes Service Image Builder

-This tutorial describes how to use the vSphere Tanzu Kubernetes Grid Image Builder to build a custom TKR for use on Supervisor in the vSphere.
+This tutorial describes how to use the vSphere Kubernetes Service Image Builder to build a custom VKr for use on Supervisor in the vSphere.

-The vSphere Tanzu Kubernetes Grid Image Builder uses Hashicorp Packer to generate images.
-Packer invokes vCenter APIs to create a VM from a TKR.
+The vSphere Kubernetes Service Image Builder uses Hashicorp Packer to generate images.
+Packer invokes vCenter APIs to create a VM from a VKr.

 ## Requirements